ppatierno/hono/openshift/README.md

 …
 ~~~

+**Note:** When using minishift you can ignore this step as minishift will automatically allocate PVs for you.
-**Note:** Local disk PVs only work in a single node OpenShift setup
+**Note:** Local disk PVs only work in a single node OpenShift setup.

 Also see: